URNerD/HTML101/Instructions.md

 11. Go back to the GitHub window in your browser and get a copy of the URL (type Command-C or use the clipboard button).
 12. Get a clone of your repository (git clone Command-V).
 Typing Command-V pastes the URL you just copied.
 When you hit enter magic happens and you get a copy of the files from GitHub.
+13. If you look back at the output from the git command you should see an line that begins "cloning into <the name of your repository>" – that is the name of the folder that will be created by git as it clones your repository from GitHub.
+14. Go there (cd whatever-the-name-is).

 ### Meet the Unix / Linux / Mac command line